 Designs for food production can be many acres or a simple backyard food forest.
 Each homestead has its own design solution to deliver the needed food, fibers, medicines, and increased harvest each year.
 Each homestead design is site and client specific.

-We meet with the client, go through our design process, and integrate thier vision and references into the design.
-We will create a basemap and assess the exisiting ecology.
-From this we can develop the systems needed to enhance the current ecology and raise the capability of the land to sustain new and large plant systems.
+We meet with the client, go through our design process, and integrate their vision and references into the homestead design.
+We will create a base map and assess the existing ecology.
+From this, we can develop the systems needed to enhance the current ecology and raise the capability of the land to sustain new and large plant systems for your ecological design.

 Daniel Halsey is a certified permaculture and professional agro-ecosystems designer.
 Daniel has a Bachelor of Science degree in Temperate Climate Polyculture Design and a Masters of Professional Studies in Horticulture from the University of Minnesota.
 He is hired nationally and internationally to design private homesteads, intentional communities, and broad-acre transition.
 He teaches in Haiti, Lebanon (Beirut), Costa Rica, Canada, across the United States, and 2015 will also be teaching in Scotland, England, Alaska, and Australia.
 Dan is also managing director of PRI/USA.

 Dan and Ginny live on a twenty-five acre wetland savannah called SouthWoods in Prior Lake, Minnesota.
 SouthWoods incorporates permaculture principals in all aspects of living.

 Career:SouthWoods Forest Gardens 2005 - PresentHalsey Creative Services, Inc. 1984 – PresentNatural Capital, Plant Database (Partner) 2011 – PresentPermaculture Research Institute, Australia 2012 -Present

 Associations: Board of Directors – Gardening Matters (Non-Profit) President 2013 Permaculture Research Institute, USA